jlbradley1844/jlbradley1844.github.io/_posts/2019-03-26-who-killed-community.md

 title: Who Killed Community
 ---

-# Who Killed American Community Life
+## Who Killed American Community Life (or: The Fontaine Ferry Misdirection)

-or

-## The Fontaine Ferry Misdirection

 There has been much commentary about the slow death of community life in the United States - about as long as I can remember.
 I was recalling this upon seeing a book advertised [... ] The thesis of the